 Receivers

-Pegasus has a way to receive telematics data from various server endpoints or receivers.
-You can send data with simple location information or rich data with engine or accessory related info.
-Once the data is received in Pegasus you are able to use the API & visualize it in the Pegasus Application
+Pegasus can receive telematics data from various third party platforms or IoT Devices.
+You can send data containing basic location information or more detailed data, including engine or accessory-related information.
+Once the data is received in Pegasus, you can access it through the API and visualize it within the Pegasus Application.

 Data Receiver for Vehicles